RobotnikAutomation/pallet_truck/pallet_truck_sim/pallet_truck_sim_bringup/README.md

 ### New configuration

-If an specific configuration for a project is required, then a `pallet_truck_SIMULATOR_PROJECT` package must be created with at least two launch files:
+If an specific configuration for a project is required, then a `pallet_truck_SIMULATOR_PROJECT` package must be created with the required simulation files, such as `world, models, etc.` folders.
+Launch files are not required.

-1. spawn_simulation.launch, which will load the simulation environment.
-2. spawn_robot.launch, which will spawn a robot into that simulation environemt.

-This files will just forward the arguments to the files in the `pallet_truck_SIMULATOR` package.

 ## TODO